edma2/classresolver/README.md

 # Bugs
 - Cannot detect or evict "expired" entries.
 The only solution is to wipe out generated Zinc analysis files and restart classy.
+Rebuild index every N minutes?